jharner/rspark-vagrant/README.md

 cd rspark-vagrant
 ./start.sh
 ```
-The last command runs the `start.sh` shell script, which launches vagrant and pulls the pre-built tagged images from Docker Hub (currently 0.9.2), and launches the containers.
+The last command runs the `start.sh` shell script, which launches vagrant and pulls the pre-built tagged images from Vagrant Hub (currently 0.6.1), and launches the containers.
 You must have execute privileges to run the shell script.
 If not, issue `chmod` from the command line, i.e.,
 ```
 chmod 755 start.sh`
 ```